jim-schwoebel/voice_gender_detection/README.md

 This will featurize the file test.wav and save the model prediction in 'test.json.'

+## Feedback
+Any feedback on the book or this repository is greatly appreciated.
+* Learn more about voice computing with the textbook I wrote [Introduction to Voice Computing in Python](https://github.com/jim-schwoebel/voicebook).
+* If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research).
+* If you want to talk to me directly, please send me an email @ js@neurolex.co.

 ## References
 * [prepared dataset](https://drive.google.com/file/d/1HRbWocxwClGy9Fj1MQeugpR4vOaL9ebO/view)
 * [VOICE Summit](https://www.voicesummit.ai/)